 Another good free VPN option for windows 10 is TunnelBear, which encrypts your internet connection to keep your online activity private on any network.
 It also features protections like AES 256-bit encryption, Kill Switch, Intuitive client, Decent speeds, and no logging.
-Get TunnelBear VPN for free their official site here.
+Get TunnelBear VPN for free on their official site here.

-Windscribe VPN, another free VPN for windows 10, offers strong user privacy, Up to 10GB of free data every month, Built-in firewall & ad-blocker (called R.O.B.E.R.T.), and more.
+Windscribe VPN, another free VPN for windows 10, offers strong user privacy, Up to 10GB of free data every month, a Built-in firewall & ad-blocker (called R.O.B.E.R.T.), and more.
 It doesn’t store your browsing history, connection logs, or IP stamps, so you don’t have to worry about your data being sold to the highest bidder.
 Get Windscribe VPN for free their official site here.